edwardgerhold/syntaxjs/README.md

 and other Interfaces for handling the code later.
 The theory with the lookup table for functions is already made and i can reference native (js is "native" here) and compiled functions with.
 The secret is a special bit on the byte telling me, to read the function outside of the heap is what i add here.

+The other thing is, i have to replace all common objects and array accessess with wrapper function.
+On my PIII it´s a ruin, but later it´s a clean system, able to use typed memory and save it to typed and native slots pointed to by the objects.

 - Compiler